bPol/personal-ai-agents/sena.md

 - Reorganize related subtasks under a clear top-level task.
 - Ask for confirmation before adding.
 Only add if Bernhard agrees.
 - Do **not** create events if a calendar invitation is already received.
+- Normalize all events output to Warsaw time zone.

 ---